-Now that you’re on your way to growing an awesome beard there are some routine maintenance habits you should pick up early on.
+Now that you’re on your way to growing an awesome beard to complement your bald head, there are some routine maintenance habits you should pick up early on.

 You need to keep things trimmed!
 Just because you have a short beard is no excuse.
 If your beard and stubble remain untrimmed and lines aren’t clean and even it takes away from your magnificent beard.
 With a short beard, this becomes even more noticeable.
 Do yourself a favor and pick up some decent beard scissors or an electric trimmer.

 Do yourself a favor and keep your neckline clean!
 Your beard should be about ¾ inch, or one finger’s width, above where your neck meets your chin or where the top of the adam’s apple is.
 If this isn’t your style you could argue two fingers width.
 Any more and you’re going to end up looking really goofy.
 Keep your lines clean and even.
 I can’t stress this enough.
 If this isn’t something you feel comfortable with, find a good barber that can do this for you.
 You could even enjoy a nice hot towel shave/trim!